 Instrument Preferences for Shimadzu Data.
-To set Shimadzu data related preferences in PEAKS, open the "Preferences" window by clicking the "Preferences" tool bar icon ♦ or by selecting Preferences from the Window menu.
+To set Shimadzu data related preferences in PEAKS, open the "Preferences" window by clicking the "Preferences" toolbar icon on by selecting Preferences from the Window menu.
 Click "Instrument" and then "Shimadzu AXIMA (.run)" in the menu on the left.
 This will show the Shimadzu instrument preferences on the right side.
 Select the Shimadzu Converter button and click Browse to tell PEAKS the location of the Shimadzu run2xml.exe file.